 3. The stencil is divided into 9 Moroccan tiles.
 I painted the tiles in 2 different blue paints one light and one dark.
 Alternating each tile to create a checkerboard effect.

 Good tips when stenciling is not to have too much paint on your brush and to paint with a stippling motion.
-This will stop the paint smudging and spreading under the stencil.
+This will stop the paint from smudging and spreading under the stencil.

 4. Whilst the stenciled pallet wood was drying.
 I painted the terracotta plant pots in the same colours as I used for the Moroccan tile stenciling.